skiptirengu/anitomyscript/README.md

 Pure javascript bindings for [Anitomy](https://github.com/erengy/anitomy), ported with emscripten.
 Runs on Node or the browser!

+1.x versions uses asm.js.
+You should consider using versions >= 2 which are compiled to WASM!

 ## Demo
 You can test it [here](https://skiptirengu.github.io/anitomyscript/).